pixlpa/max-calendar-react/README.md

 ## Production Use

 To run as a production build, you must first build a deployment version of the React site by sending the "npm run build" message to the node.script.
-Then send "script start" to start the server, and then navigate your browser to localhost:5000
+Then send "script start" to start the server, and navigate your browser to localhost:5000

 ## Development

-For most usage, it will be sufficient to run a dev build of the React site.
-To do that, send the "script start" message followed by "script npm start" message.
-Since the site is actually running in React dev server, you must navigate your browser to "localhost:3000".
+While developing the front end, it will be useful to run a dev build of the React site.
+To do that, send the "script start" message and then open a Terminal to the root folder of this recipe and type in npm start:client.
 This will work through a proxy with the Max server.
-This is useful when testing new site features.

 ## Available Scripts